centreon/centreon-documentation/versioned_docs/version-23.10/security/key-rotation.md

     -----END PGP PUBLIC KEY BLOCK-----
     ```

-* Check that the old key is not in the RPM database anymore (there should
+* Check that the old key is no longer in the RPM database (there should
 only be **gpg-pubkey-3fc49c1b-6166eb52**):

   ```shell